akoaysigod/GameEngine/README.md

 It currently only works on iOS and partially on macOS, still need to test tvOS to see what needs to be done.
 I had plans to port it to Linux/Vulkan but swift linux is not fun and my video card is too old at the moment to even run Vulkan so I'll be putting that on hold indefinitely.

+Currently, the example projects are built into the main project because for whatever reason you can't debug metal externally if it's bundled into a framework.
+Maybe I just didn't do it correctly.

 # current state
-This is very close to being ready to go.
-It could technically be used now.
+This is probably not close to being ready to go.
+It could technically be used now though.

 Documentation can be [here](https://akoaysigod.github.io/GameEngine) a good portion of the public API has been documented.

 ## A ton of things left to do including:
+- fix project layout I don't think I need two frameworks
+- create separate example projects for testing
 - texture animation
 - fix the data structures for font rendering
 - fix up the text rendering shaders to have more options